 - a vigorous or determined attempt.

-I hope this was insightful in some way and maybe it will resonate with you.
+I hope this was insightful in some way and maybe it’ll resonate with you.